 The Future City Competition consists of five deliverables.
 These deliverables document the team’s progress through the engineering design process and showcase the team’s city of the future.
 Teams are judged and scored on all deliverables.

 Students design a virtual city using SimCity software and present their city's progress via a slideshow presentation.
 This simulated design experience teaches students city planning, helps them see the consequences of their decisions, and gives them a chance to explore various layouts and designs for their future city.
 Typically due in November or December, but check with your local Regional Coordinator for your region’s specific deadline.
 Read more.

-Students write a 1,500-word essay describing the unique attributes of their city and their solution to this year's challenge.
+Students write a 1,500-word essay describing the unique attributes of their future city and their solution to this year's challenge: Powering Our Future.
 Typically due in November or December.
-Check with your local Regional Coordinator for your region’s due date.
+Check with your local Regional Coordinator for your region's due date.
 Read more.

 Students build a scale model of a section of their city using recycled materials and including at least one moving part.
 Due at the Regional Competition.
 Read more.